mayerbry/VISCDataPackageTemplate/README.md

 * protocol_specific.R contains protocol-specific objects, definitions, functions, etc. This is sourced at the top of each preprocess_*.Rmd script.
 * reproducibility.R contains code for reproducibility tables.
 This is sourced at the end of each preprocess_*.Rmd script.
 * preprocess_*.Rmd contains code for processing each respective assay

+Note that metadata does not arrive as systematically as assay data.
+The VISC project managers are trying to streamline this process, but be aware that when you start processing assay data, you might have to ping the project managers to find treatment assignment information, demographics, etc. The best way I've found to handle metadata is to put it in `inst/extdat/` and read it in `protocol_specific.R`.
+If you source `protocol_specific.R` in each assay script, you'll have rx or demo or whatever defined as an object that you can refer to.
+If you save these datasets using `SaveObj()`, then alternately, you can `load()` the .Rda files from the `/data/` directory of the package.

+---

 ## ICS-specific processing
 This is a short description of the ICS processing flow.
 The processing code (`data-raw/preprocess_flow.Rmd` produces HTML output in `inst/doc/`.
 To run ICS preprocessing code, you’ll need to do some things first: